ivorwilliams/ers/README.md

 open http://localhost:8080/
 ```

 No, you're right: not much to see ... yet.
+For now, look for activity in the JavaScript console.